-How a team from Kenya built world's first dhow from recycled plastic
+How a team from Kenya built world's first plastic dhow

 "The main aim is to build on the story of this plastic revolution and to continue to highlight to the world that single-use plastic items are dreadful," Pabari told UN Environment.

-The rainbow-colored FlipFlopi dhow is nine meters long and made from discarded plastics picked up during regular clean-ups of the ocean.
+The rainbow-colored FlipFlopi dhow is 9 meters long and made from discarded plastics picked up during regular clean-ups of the ocean.

 It is the first dhow made entirely from recycled plastic.